OpenShip/documentation/docs/dhl.md

   "YOUR_DHL_SITE_ID",
   "YOUR_DHL_SITE_PASSWORD",
   "YOUR_DHL_ACCOUNT_NUMBER",
-  "CARRIER_NAME"              # optional will be DHL by default )
+  "CARRIER_NAME"              # optional, will be DHL by default )
 ```